09:00 – 18:00

 This on-location-only session is open to all GYA AGM & Conference attendees and will be particularly valuable for EMCRs with experience engaging with policy or curiosity about doing so.

-Participation by registration only: Find a detailed workshop description and registration link here
+Participation by registration only: Find a detailed workshop description and registration link for IN-PERSON participation here.

 16:30 – 18:30